zincsabian/PrivateAssistantLite/README.md

 Note that this project is for learning purposes, and it involves using an LLM-Agent.

+It's encouraged that you star the repository and open issues.

 ## introduction

 This is a project focused on LLM-Agent.

 I am building a RAG workflow that will help us learn about web security.

-I’m currently running the DeepSeek-R1: 7B model locally using Ollama.
+I’m currently running the DeepSeek-R1: 7B model, which is distilled from QWen 2.5 locally using Ollama.

-This model is distilled from QWen 2.5.
+Local Machine Configuration: MacBook Pro (M1 Pro) 16gb, please select an appropriate model based on your local machine configuration.

 You can replace it with any suitable large model by simply modifying the ``self.llm`` part in ``pipeline.py``.